John S. Clark: Death and recognition

 Clark died at his Mooroolbark home on 1 June 1956, at the age of 71.
 American entomologist William Brown Jr. notes that Clark was living the life of a "recluse" during his declining years.
-Survived by six children, Clark was buried in Burwood Cemetery.
+Clark was buried in Burwood Cemetery.
 At the time of his death, the majority of his ant collection were housed in the National Museum of Victoria, the Natural History Museum in London and the Museum of Comparative Zoology in Cambridge.
 One of Clark's daughters, Ellen Clark, was a renowned naturalist.
 She had worked with her father at the museum in 1940 and was the secretary of the virus department of the Walter and Eliza Hall Institute of Medical Research.
 As well as that, she worked for the Argus and Australasian and published papers on influenza virus research and crustaceans.

 A number of ants have been named after Clark.
 The holotype of Polyrhachis clarki was originally collected by Clark, but it was not described until 2013.
 There, the author of the article named the ant after him.
 Leptogenys clarki is another ant named after Clark for his contributions towards Australian ants, being described by American entomologist William Morton Wheeler in 1933.
 Ants he collected that bear his name include Dolichoderus clarki, Plagiolepis clarki and Stigmacros clarki.